RafTAGA/pos-data-pipeline/README.md

 # POS Data Pipeline

-Pulls sales, labor, purchasing, and weather data from a restaurant's connected systems into a Neon Postgres database, on an automated schedule, to feed a Power BI executive dashboard.
+Pulls sales, labor, purchasing, and weather data from a business's connected systems into a Neon Postgres database, on an automated schedule, to feed a Power BI executive dashboard.